-JULIA BUNTAINE, helping decipher the enigma of the brain – matter, mind and consciousness
+JULIA BUNTAINE, helping decipher the enigma of the brain

 The brain is the most complex organ in a vertebrate’s body.
 Neurons interconnected by synapses, nerve cells and neurotransmitters – amino acids, peptides and monoamines to name just a few molecules and cells involved – work in perfect and fascinating harmony.